maxgrossenbacher/nlp_yelp_reviews/README.md

 ## Overview
 This project is built around 3 main questions and explores the power of natural language processing to process and analyze text.
-#### Question 1:
+#### Objective 1:
-Can I create build a scaleable and reusable natural language processing pipeline?
+Build a scaleable and reusable natural language processing pipeline
-#### Question 2:
+#### Objective 2:
-Can I find latent topics/keywords for business on Yelp based solely on user reviews of that business?
+Find latent topics/keywords for business on Yelp based solely on user reviews of that business
-#### Question 3:
+#### Objective 3:
-Can I use machine learning to create models to predict rating, usefulness and sentiment of a yelp review?
+Use machine learning to predict rating, usefulness and sentiment of a review

 ## The Data: